dwyl/flutter-bloc-tutorial/README.md

 There are a few benefits for using `Bloc`:
 - the logic is *kept out of the widgets*.
 - it's easy to test logic and widgets separately.
-"When my state ix X, widgets should be Y".
+"When my state is X, widgets should be Y".
 - we can *trace person interactions* made in widgets through **blocs**
 (we will talk about this in the next section).